 Inequity in Technology

 Even in the public school setting, many kids do not have access to technology once they leave the school building.
 This means they cannot work on their online coursework or continue learning when they get home.
 Access to the internet is still very much a problem with kids in the United States.
-There are issues concerning impoverished families not being able to afford internet services, lack of computers, and with Covid, a lack of places that provide WiFi that can be sat in.
+There are issues concerning impoverished families not being able to afford internet services, lack of computers, and with Covid, a lack of places that provide WiFi that students can sit in.

 Lack of Social Interaction